huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

   $ sh build.sh -pr
 ```

-If `“PR_VERIFY: check points /home/.../usr_prjxx/prj/build/checkpoints/to_facs/usr_prjxx_routed.dcp and /home/.../lib/checkpoints/SH_UL_BB_routed.dcp are compatible”`is displayed when you run the PR verification in a single step, the PR verification is successful.
+If `"PR_VERIFY: check points /home/.../usr_prjxx/prj/build/checkpoints/to_facs/usr_prjxx_routed.dcp and /home/.../lib/checkpoints/SH_UL_BB_routed.dcp are compatible"` is displayed when you run the PR verification in a single step, the PR verification is successful.

 ---

-- Run the bit file generation command in a single step:
+- Run the **.bit file generation** command in a single step:

 ```bash
   $ sh build.sh -b
 ```

-If `“Bitgen Completed Successfully.”`is displayed when you run the bit file generation in a single step, the bit file generation is generated successfully.
+If `"Bitgen Completed Successfully."` is displayed when you run the bit file generation in a single step, the .bit file generation is generated successfully.

 ---

-When users view the execution progress printing, they can read whether the execution result of each step in the Vivado tool is successful and whether the final result is PASS.
+When users view the execution progress printing, they can read whether the execution result of each step in the Vivado tool is successful and whether the final result is **PASS**.

 ---